Occupational

 If you are looking to claim occupational disease compensation benefits, you should do so quickly.
 Any delay in filing on your part could lead to potential delays in receiving benefits.
 Reporting injuries immediately and filing a claim as soon as you decide to seek benefits will significantly increase your lawyer’s chances of recovering compensation quickly.

 That being said, the notice requirements for occupational diseases are a little different than a “standard” injury like a broken bone or torn ligament.
-In occupational disease cases, the injured worker has to file a claim within two years of the latter of 1) the date the employee is advised by a doctor that he/she has a work-related disease, or 2) the date the employee is first disabled (unable to work) as a result of the condition/diagnosis.
+In occupational disease cases, the injured worker has to file a claim within two years of the latter of 1) the date a doctor advises the employee that he/she has a work-related disease or 2) the date the employee is first disabled (unable to work) as a result of the condition/diagnosis.
 Lastly, under North Carolina law, if the employer or insurance carrier has paid for or provided medical treatment for the occupational disease, the workers’ compensation claim may be filed within two years of the last payment of medical expenses.

 It will not cost you anything to come in for a consultation.
 At Wilson, Reives & Doran, PLLC, all consultations for workers’ compensation cases are given free of charge.
 We’ll focus on your claim, allowing you to focus on recovery and moving your life forward.